 Some of the changes you make might prevent you from connecting to the internet.
 So it’s important to follow these steps in case you need to switch back to your router’s old settings.

 Follow the instructions in the manual to back up your router’s current settings.
-If you need to restore your old settings, having a backup will make it easier to get everything working again.
-If your router doesn’t have a backup feature, you may be able to print out the current settings, or simply write them down.
+If you need to restore your old settings, backup makes it easier to get everything to work again.
+If your router doesn’t have a backup feature, you can print out the current settings, or simply write them down.

 4. Update your router’s firmware or software

-After you’ve followed the previous steps, you can start changing your router’s settings.
-It is recommended to start with basic Wi-Fi router settings first.
+After you’ve followed the previous steps, you can start to change your router’s settings.
+It's recommended to start with basic Wi-Fi router settings first.